OktaSecurityLabs/CodeSigningSamples/README.md

 # CodeSigningSamples
-Samples to Test Third Party Developer Tools that do Code Signing Checks
+Samples to test third party developer tools that do code signing checks.